Gordon State College: Athletics

-Gordon State College competes in Region XVII of the Georgia College Athletic Association and the National Junior College Athletic Association.
-The college has teams in women's soccer and softball, men's baseball and basketball.
+Gordon State College competes in Region XVII of the National Junior College Athletic Association at the NJCAA Division I level as a member of the Georgia Collegiate Athletic Association (GCAA).
+Men's sports include baseball, basketball, and club football while women's sports include soccer, softball, and volleyball; the college also fields co-ed golf and esports teams.
 There are also a variety of intramural sports.

 Before the 1980s, the athletic teams at Gordon State were the Bulldogs.
 Through the mid-1980s, Gordon State's teams were known as the Generals, a nod to General Gordon.
 The teams are now called the Highlanders.